 Jul 2015, Jan 2018

 This is a Java application that I wrote for AP Computer Science that balances chemical equations.
+You can try it out here.
 It converts the input string into a symbolic chemical format, then into a system of fractional mathematical equations, which it solves (I rewrote a linear equation solver to use fractions) and displays the balanced equation.
 It can also set the number of moles or grams of any compound, updating the quantities of the other compounds.
 It includes a Java enum with all the elements and atomic mass, which I generated with a python program that scraped the properties from a set of text files I downloaded.
 And yes, it does take into account the atomic mass of an electron into the calculations.